View on GitHub

 MIT License - See the LICENSE file for details.

-Note: The English README.md is automatically generated from README.ja.md by GitHub Actions using Gemini’s translation.
+* Note: The English README.md is automatically generated by GitHub Actions using Gemini’s translation based on README.ja.md.

 Big Brother is watching your repositories.
 Now it’s the cat. 🐱